 Onshore oil and gas

-On 9 February members of the Climate Change and Energy Working Party attended a special presentation about regulation of onshore oil and gas, given by Mark Ellis-Jones of the Environment Agency.
+On 9 February 2016 members of the Water Working Party attended a special presentation about regulation of onshore oil and gas, given by Mark Ellis-Jones of the Environment Agency.
 The event, held at King & Wood Mallesons, included a Q&A session on the Environment Agency's draft Guidance, which was the subject of an open consultation.
 UKELA submitted a formal written response to the consultation in March, available below (under 'Consultation Responses').

 Water Act 2014

 Eluned Watson (Pinsent Masons, water working party convenor) spoke about the newly passed Water Act at the group's session at UKELA's annual conference in Edinburgh in June 2014.

 The Working Party responded in March 2014 to Defra's consultation on reforming the water abstraction management system.
 The group's response is available below.

 The government states that the current system does not help abstractors to trade water effectively, nor does it provide an incentive for abstractors to manage water efficiently.
 Further, the government states that the current process to change most licences that are causing damage to the environment is expensive and time consuming.

 The objective of the consultation is thus: "[to] use water in the most efficient way possible and support businesses to manage their risks from future pressures on water resources, whilst protecting the environment.
 This will help to support economic growth and investment in the future."

 Following on from the Working Party's seminar at the 2013 UKELA Conference on "Marine Planning – Bringing Clarity to Our Seas?", the group presented a seminar in October 2013 at the London offices of Pinsent Masons entitled “Implementation of the Marine Planning System: Where are we now?”
 The event featured presentations by Dr Paul Gilliland (Head of Marine Planning, Marine Management Organisation) and Daniel Owen (Barrister, Fenners Chambers).